How safe is your chimney?

 - Video scanning, or other thorough inspection, of the flue interior

-- Evaluation of the flue lining to determine that its material and sizing is appropriate for the appliances being served
+- Evaluation of the flue lining determining that its material and sizing is appropriate for the appliances

 - Proper clearance to combustibles in the accessible areas listed above